bhaskarmitra5/Attendance-Manager/attendanceManager/README.md

 MY VIEW ABOUT FINOMENA.....................

     Finomena is a fast growing finance based start-up company which provides access to flexible credit for youngsters which they cannot get normally.
 Finomena has brought revolution in India from the view of a borrower, for their personal and professional growth.
 We can buy anything with the FMI provided by Finomena.
 Now we can be financially independent and financially literate, thus revolutionizing the way banking is done today.
+Its a really impressive idea to come up with and i would love to work for Finomena.